Don’t you love pink!

 It is the third week, can you believe it?
-If you made it this far, you can do the whole thing, for sure!
-I love pink!
+If you made it this far, you can do the whole course, for sure!

 By the end of this week, you will: